 - In a large microwave safe bowl, heat oil and 4 oz. of chocolate chunks for 30 seconds at a time until melted (about 60 seconds total).
 You can also heat the oil and chocolate over a pan of boiling water to melt it.

-- Add vanilla extract and eggs and mix until well incorporated.
+- Add sugar, vanilla extract, and eggs and mix until well incorporated.

 - Stir in the hazelnut and almond flours just until combined.

 - Add the remaining 3/4 cup of chocolate chunks and stir until combined.

 - Spoon the brownie batter into the pan and spread until even.

 - Bake for 32-34 minutes or until the center is set.

 - Remove from the oven and cool completely before cutting.

 - Store leftovers covered at room temperature for up to 4 days.